 The program is pretty simple.
 Sign up for the free trial.
 Wait a few days (or almost a week in this li’l traveler’s case) and start to see flight alerts in your email box.

 It appears that the deals are reviewed before they are sent to you.
-Meaning that you won’t get bombarded with flight alerts from your closest major airport to Flapjack, PA, departing the next morning.
+You won’t get bombarded with flight alerts from your closest major airport to Flapjack, PA, departing the following day.
+That would get annoying if the destinations were dull, inconvenient, and hard to reach.

 The Verdict So Far…

-● Customer Service – 4 out of 5.
+- Customer Service – 4 out of 5.
 I’m basing this on their promises made.
-Email and live chat, available 24/7.
+Email and live chat are available 24/7.
 Inquiries should be answered within 12 hours.
 This is all industry standard.
 Let’s hope they live up to it!

 Next Vacay Competitors

 Next Vacay is not the only player in the airline-discount-alert-by-email-game.
-Here are their major competitors and who should use them.
+Here are their major competitors for flight alert programs and who should use them.

-Scott’s Cheap Flights has a free-forever limited membership.
+Going (formerly Scott’s Cheap Flights) has a free-forever limited membership.
 Full membership costs $49 per year, but you get faster alerts by email and text (SMS).

 Dollar Flight Club